simeononsecurity/simeononsecurity.ch/content/other/mine-verus-on-android-guide/index.en.md

 2. In the mining menu, you'll see a preconfigured mining profile.
 You'll want to open this and paste your wallet address from the **VerusCoin Wallet** you downloaded earlier.
    {{< figure src="verusminersettings.webp" alt="A screenshot of the verus miner application mining settings." >}}
    1. Remember to select no more than 2 less than the max core count of your device unless you're mining on a dedicated device with active cooling.
+Even with active cooling, it's recommended to leave 1 core free.
    2. Choose your pool carefully, **the default pool has a high 5% fee**.
 You can identify the [best Verus pools](https://miningpoolstats.stream/veruscoin).
 At the time of writing that is **luckpool.net**
    3. Adjust your miner name
    4. Save the settings